Kreogist/Cuties/README.md

 ## Building

 Here we will use Qt Creator to build Cuties.
-We will show you how to build Cuties in Windows platform.
-It is nearly the same as what it will be in Mac OS X and Linux.
+We will show you how to build Cuties on Windows, Mac OS X and Ubuntu Linux.

 Launch Qt Creator and open the `Kreogist-Cuties.pro` in `src` folder.

 Select kit Release > app for the project.
 Choose Build > Build Project or press Ctrl+B to build Cuties.
 Wait for it finished.

 Select kit Release > ConsoleRunner.
 And Choose Build > Build Project or press Ctrl+B to build command line application executor.
 Wait for it finished.

+Launch Linguist, open `translations` folder in the `app` folder.
+Open the language file you want in Linguist, release the .qm file wherever you can easily find.
+Open `image` folder then open `Locale`.
+Rename the .qm file to the corresponding .png file's name.

+### Windows

 Open your build directory in your file browser.
 You can find `app` directory, `tools` directory and `Makefile` file.
 Open `tools` folder, there will be only one folder named `ConsoleRunner`.
 Open ConsoleRunner folder.
 You will find several folders and files: